olsh/dotnet-consolidate/README.md

 `dotnet consolidate -s YourSolution.sln AnotherSolution.sln`

-You can also optionally specify the a package id if you want only a single package to be consolidated `dotnet consolidate -s YourSolution.sln -p PackageId`
+You can also optionally specify the a package ID if you want only a single package to be consolidated `dotnet consolidate -s YourSolution.sln -p PackageId`

-or a list of package ids if you want to consolidate multiple, but not all which are referenced in the solution projects
+or a list of package IDs if you want to consolidate multiple, but not all which are referenced in the solution projects

-`dotnet consolidate -s YourSolution.sln -p PackageId1 PackageId2`
+`dotnet consolidate -s YourSolution.sln -p PackageID1 PackageID2`

 If the tool finds discrepancies between projects (only the specified ones if -p is given), it exits with non-success status code and prints these discrepancies.